Skin Two: Skin Two Clothing

 Skin Two is also a clothing and accessories label, which is currently manufactured and sold by UK-based fetishwear company Honour Ltd under licence of KFS Media.
 As of 2022, Honour has re-branded itself as Skin Two.

 Skin Two Rubber Ball

-The magazine hosts this ball for fetish-related wear and people into fetishism and BDSM in general.
-It's the central event in a weekend of fetish parties, held in London annually.
+Tim Woodward hosted this ball for fetish-related wear and people into fetishism and BDSM in general.
+It raised money for charities and was the central event in a weekend of fetish parties, held in London annually.
+Tim still runs a fetish nightlife business called The Chardmore Society.